Watch This Hilarious Bad Lip Reading Of Trump’s Inauguration

 The creator of the Bad Lip Reading channel wants to remain anonymous, but he has given interviews to Rolling Stone and The New York Times explaining his process.
 His mother went deaf in her forties and had to learn how to lip read out of necessity.
 She was good at it, but when Bad Lip Reading creator tried his hand, he was terrible.
 That’s where he picked up the “skill” of bad lip reading that has served him so well in his comedy videos.

-The video was seen over one million times and Bad Lip Reading quickly got about 20,000 subscribers–all from his first video.
+The video was seen over 1 million times and Bad Lip Reading quickly got about 20,000 subscribers–all from his first video.
 He kept making them, and today the channel has 68 videos and 6 million subscribers. “‘INAUGURATION DAY’ — A Bad Lip Reading of Donald Trump’s Inauguration” is the latest video.

 [Featured Image by Pool/Getty Images]